CumulusNetworks/docs/content/cumulus-linux-50/Installation-Management/Upgrading-Cumulus-Linux.md

 - Back up and restore the NVUE configuration file (available when upgrading from 4.4 and later).
 - Back up and restore the NVUE configuration commands (available when upgrading from 5.0 and later).

+You can backup and restore the configuration with NVUE only if you used NVUE commands to configure the switch you want to upgrade.

 To back up and restore the configuration file:

 1. Save the configuration to the `/etc/nvue.d/startup.yaml` file with the `nv config save` command: